Brxndxnnn/Assignment2/README.md

 <img src="https://user-images.githubusercontent.com/104063681/182048847-d0d8fc08-1e58-4a52-a8a3-37b8310be22e.png" width="160" height="350"> <img src="https://user-images.githubusercontent.com/104063681/182048835-d2cbf90d-f794-4528-b0c8-0ccd83d085b4.png" width="160" height="350"> <img src="https://user-images.githubusercontent.com/104063681/182048785-ddaaacc8-159c-47f8-ad28-0a04d9e684cc.png" width="160" height="350"> <img src="https://user-images.githubusercontent.com/104063681/182048875-35737184-c4d8-4cbb-8a86-8b5f5ef75281.png" width="160" height="350">

 User is able to use the map feature to see where are the e-waste/ recycling bin are located at.
+1. User will need to choose the permission requested by the app once acessing the map feature. location permissions - (deny, only this time and while using the app)
+2. User will then be able to zoom into the map
+3. User can tap onto the e-waste/recycling bin markers that is on the map based on their location, once user tap onto the chosen markers user will be able to see more    information

 ### Event Feature (Irene Phang)
 <img src="https://user-images.githubusercontent.com/104063681/182048913-ca759fc2-5d1d-49bd-a8b8-9ae53baf8f2c.png" width="160" height="350"> <img src="https://user-images.githubusercontent.com/104063681/182048917-e7dbb274-2e8f-4244-9b34-cb12f27269e9.png" width="160" height="350">

+User can tap on the date and the different events will pop up. user can then select the event that looks intersting to them and it will bring them to more details on the event.